14 years of Startups Awards winners: Where are they now?

 To demonstrate the Startups Awards’ credentials and its ability to cherry-pick start-ups that will soon be the name on everybody’s lips, we’ve created a timeline of our overall winners.

-These are the inspiring businesses which have taken the top title of ‘Startups Business of the Year’ since the awards’ inception 13 years ago.
+These are the inspiring businesses which have taken the top title of ‘Startups Business of the Year’ or ‘Start-up of the Year’ since the awards’ inception 15 years ago.

-With just one month to go until the Startups Awards 2017 ceremony on November 30, where this year’s overall winner; The Start Up Loans Start-Up of the Year, will be unveiled in front of an audience of businesses, investors, judges, press, and sponsors including headline sponsor The Start Up Loans Company, we bring you our timeline of Startups Awards winner’s stories…
+With entries open for the Startups Awards 2018 – where your business could be crowned the overall winner; The Start Up Loans Company Start-Up of the Year, we bring you our timeline of Startups Awards winner’s stories…

 Goingreen was the first ever winner of a Startups Awards Business of the Year title.